 Activities for those not fishing are many; there is always something to do.
 The friendly staff at Mavo can take you sightseeing, snorkelling, organise a picnic on an uninhabited island or take you on a village tour.

-Snorkel the beautiful Marovo Lagoon that stretches for miles; it’s the longest saltwater lagoon in the world.
+Kayaks are available for use or why not snorkel the beautiful Marovo Lagoon that stretches for miles; it’s the longest saltwater lagoon in the world.
 Take a trip to the local village and buy gorgeous hand made carvings/bowls made by the locals or visit the village children and their schools, churches and Tambo sites.

 There are loads of rivers, waterfalls, caves and reefs waiting to be explored.